im-infomagnus/git-sync/README.md

 - GitHub action can be triggered on a timer or on push (branches and tags)
 - Support for GIT LFS (PULL ALL from source then PUSH ALL to destination)

+## Quick Setup Step-by-Step

+Please see the [SSH Step-by-Step Guide](README-SSH-Step-by-Step-Guide.md) for step-by-step instructions using SSH.

 ## Usage

 > Always make a full backup of your repo (`git clone --mirror`) before using this action.